phidatahq/phidata/README.md

 <summary><h3>Create a Python Engineer</h3></summary>

-You can have a Conversation with an `Agent` designed for a specific task.
-For example: `PythonAgent` can perform virtually any task using python code.
+We can have Conversations with `Agents` designed for specific tasks.
+For example: the `PythonAgent` can perform virtually any task using python code.

 - Create a file `python_agent.py` and install pandas using `pip install pandas`